 Is it Important to Test Your App Messaging?

-“Every action in marketing and product development should be measured and analyzed.
+“Every action in marketing and product development should be measured and analysed.
 It shouldn't be based on gut feeling.”

 No one user is the same, so how they react to the same message will be different.
 With testing, your job is to figure out what types of message works best for a particular segment of your users.
 If carried out correctly you could see your open rates and click through rates increase dramatically.
 For example, CityCliq saw an 89% conversion increase with a simple message change from, “Businesses grow faster online!” to “Create a webpage for your business.”